-We've come a long way since the days when a turkey leg and a Dole Whip alone made a balanced meal in the Happiest Place on Earth.
-Indeed, in the past few years eating at Disneyland has become a thirsty subculture within the larger Disney fandom, with hundreds of Instagram accounts and hashtags devoted to what people are eating rightnow in the parks.
-Some of that #influencerlife influence (and the FOMO it causes) led Papa Disney to add fancy new things like mobile food and beverage ordering for certain restaurants (sorry, Susan, you still can't mobile-order a pickle from a cart), but there's still plenty of room for the popcorn, Mickey-ears ice cream, and cafeteria-style restaurants of yore.
+Because as it turns out, dining is a big part of the park's experience—and we’ve come a long way since a turkey leg and a Dole Whip alone comprised a balanced meal in the Happiest Place on Earth.
+Indeed, in the past few years eating at Disneyland has become a thirsty subculture within the larger Disney fandom, with hundreds of Instagram accounts and hashtags devoted to what people are eating right now in the parks.
+Some of that social media hype (and the FOMO it creates) led team Disney to add perks like mobile ordering and to-go options for certain restaurants, but don’t worry—there's still plenty of chances for the popcorn, leisurely character breakfasts and Mickey-ears ice cream of yore.

 The best places to eat in Disneyland

-Galaxy’s Edge: Most nerds visiting the Star Wars realm will queue up for the Millennium Falcon or to make their own lightsaber, but the food options here are ridiculously good.
-At Docking Bay 7, order fried Endorian tip-yip (crispy chicken) and the Mediterranean-style salad with plant-based kefta.
-Grab a pork wrap and Sour Sarlacc (limeade with raspberry and spicy mango) from Ronto Roasters, then definitely get an adult beverage at Oga’s Cantina (pro tip: the free-for all to snag a reservation starts online at 7am… get online early).
-If you have to choose between blue or green milk, we say go with green, which is more tropical tasting.
-Just try not to think about where it came from.
+Star Wars: Galaxy’s Edge: Most Star Wars fans will queue up for the Millennium Falcon or to make their own lightsaber, but the food options here are just as notable.
+At Docking Bay 7, order Endorian Fried Chicken Tip Yip and the Felucian Kefta and Hummus Garden Spread; grab a pork wrap and Sour Sarlacc (limeade with raspberry and spicy mango) from Ronto Roasters; then grab an adult beverage at Oga’s Cantina (the Tarkenian Night Flower melds gin, elderflower liqueur, and huckleberry).

-Harbour Galley: In front of New Orlean's Square's Haunted Mansion and overlooking Tom Sawyer Island is a quaint little “dockside” shack that serves an outrageously good lobster roll sandwich with house-made potato chips.
-Wash it down with a Gold Port Galley passionfruit lemonade ringed with mango and pineapple sugar.
+Harbour Galley: In front of New Orleans Square's Haunted Mansion and overlooking Tom Sawyer Island is a quaint little “dockside” shack that serves an outrageously good lobster roll with house-made potato chips.
+Pair it up with a Gold Port Galley passionfruit lemonade ringed with mango and pineapple sugar.

-Tropical Hideaway: Everyone heads to the Enchanted Tiki Room near the entrance to Adventureland to have a famous Dole Whip and while that is still a must for your first time (do it through Mobile Order to save you a wait), skedaddle around the corner and enter the Tropical Hideaway if you want more.
-Here you can find fully loaded Dole Whips in different flavor concoctions with extra toppings.
-But the real treats are the fluffy bao buns, available with spicy vegetable, lime chicken or bulgogi beef.
-Delightful.
+Tropical Hideaway: Everyone heads to the Enchanted Tiki Room near the entrance to Adventureland to have a famous Dole Whip—do this, then skedaddle around the corner to Tropical Hideaway for more.
+Here, expect fully loaded Dole Whips in different flavors (and extra toppings).
+But the real treats are the fluffy bao buns—try the Loco Moco, with spiced ham, ground beef, egg and mushroom gravy.

-Plaza Inn: If you’re into dining with characters, hit up the Plaza Inn for breakfast across from iconic the Walt and Mickey statue, where you can order Mickey-shaped waffles as the real thing walks over to your table.
-If this kind of experience is “not on brand” for you, then mosey over for lunch or dinner instead and order one thing only -- the fried chicken, which is perfectly crisp on the outside and tender and juicy on the inside.
-It's served with biscuits, mashed potatoes, and green beans, making it one of the heartiest meals in the park.
+Plaza Inn: Visit the Plaza Inn (across from the iconic Walt and Mickey statue) for a character breakfast, where you can order Mickey-shaped waffles as (act cool) the real deal walks over to your table.
+The restaurant also serves lunch and dinner—if you go, definitely spring for the fried chicken, which is perfectly crisp on the outside and tender and juicy on the inside.
+It's served with biscuits, mashed potatoes and green beans, making it one of the heartiest meals in the park.

-The Golden Horseshoe: This is a controversial spot for some in the heart of Frontierland because the food is served with a slapstick Western-style stage show that happens intermittently.
-But the Pepper Jack Chili Mac is crazy good, as are the chicken tenders.
-Also, the building is an original Disneyland Resort building from 1955, and it was one of Walt's favorite places in the park.
+The Golden Horseshoe: Here, the plant-based chili cheese fries are crowd pleasers, as are the chicken tenders.
+Fun fact: the building is an original Disneyland Resort building from 1955 and it was one of Walt's favorite places in the park.

-Blue Bayou Restaurant: This is the restaurant that you see people dining at when you start off on the Pirates of the Caribbean ride.
-It’s famous for this vantage point and for reservations filling up fast, which means you’ll need to make yours before you go to the park.
-If you get inside, order the Monte Cristo, a highly decadent on the American classic that's basically batter-dipped French toast stuffed with ham, turkey, and Swiss.
-If you can’t get inside, you can still get a Monte Cristo sandwich at Café New Orleans.
+Blue Bayou Restaurant: This is the restaurant where you see people dining when you first set sail on the Pirates of the Caribbean ride.
+It’s famous for this vantage point and for reservations filling up fast, which means you’ll need to make yours before you arrive at the park.
+If you score a table, order the Monte Cristo, which is a decadent riff on the American classic that functions as batter-dipped French toast stuffed with ham, turkey and Swiss cheese.
+If a booking is hard to come by, order the sandwich to-go at Café New Orleans.

-Bengal Barbecue: Across from the Indiana Jones ride, pick up a skewer with your choice of either chicken, vegetables, or beef.
-And get a bacon-wrapped asparagus just because.
-If it’s an extra hot day, grab a crisp cold pickle from an icy bin at the South Sea Traders next door.
+Bengal Barbecue: Across from the Indiana Jones ride, pick up a skewer here with your choice of chicken, vegetables or beef.
+Get a bacon-wrapped asparagus, too (just because).
+If it’s an extra hot day, grab a crisp, cold pickle from an icy bin at Tropical Imports next door.

 The best places to eat in Disney California Adventure

-Lamplight Lounge: If you only have time for one place to do a sit-down meal, do it at Lamplight Lounge, one of the newest restaurants in the park.
-Looking as swish as a boutique hotel with caramel leather chairs, exposed brick walls, and a tiled bar overlooking Pixar Pier, the restaurant subtly incorporates famous characters from Pixar movies.
-The lobster nachos and the potato skins might just be the best things to eat in the whole park.
-And yes, alcohol is served here… unlike Disneyland, where you can only drink in Oga's Cantina, California Adventure allows the adults to cut loose in multiple locations.
+Lamplight Lounge: If you only have time for one place to enjoy a sit-down meal, make it the Lamplight Lounge, one of the newest restaurants in the park.
+Looking as swish as a boutique hotel with caramel leather chairs, exposed brick walls and a tiled bar overlooking Pixar Pier, the restaurant subtly incorporates famous characters from Pixar movies.
+The lobster nachos and potato skins might just be the best things in the entire park.
+Unlike Disneyland, where you can only drink in Oga's Cantina, California Adventure allows adults to cut loose in multiple locations, including this one.

-Pacific Wharf: If you can’t decide what you want, head to Pacific Wharf, which is pretty much an outdoor food court, in the center of the park and a great place to stop before you hit Pixar Pier.
-The most instagrammable dishes are the Mickey-shaped bread bowls from Pacific Wharf Café.
-But some other satisfying options are chicken and beef rice bowls from the Lucky Fortune Cookery; Mexican dishes from Cocina Cucamonga and sweets from Ghiradell’s Soda Fountain and Chocolate Shop.
+Pacific Wharf: If you’re feeling indecisive, head to Pacific Wharf, an outdoor food court in the center of the park and a great place to stop before Pixar Pier.
+The most Instagrammable dishes are the Mickey-shaped bread bowls from Pacific Wharf Café, but other satisfying options include the pork wonton nachos or spicy Szechuan chicken from the Lucky Fortune Cookery, the QuesaBirria Tacos or Tacos Dorados de Papa from Cocina Cucamonga and finally, sweets from Ghiradell’s Soda Fountain & Chocolate Shop.

-Carthay Circle Restaurant: Another sit-down restaurant to hit up for lunch or dinner, this place is best known for its fried biscuits stuffed with white cheddar, bacon, and jalapeno.
-Both the restaurant and the lounge here have a hefty cocktail menu too, served up at the end of Buena Vista Street in a venue offering throwback vibes to 1920s Hollywood.
+Carthay Circle Restaurant: Another sit-down spot to visit for lunch or dinner, Carthay Circle Restaurant is best known for its fried biscuits stuffed with white cheddar, bacon and jalapeno.
+Both the restaurant and the lounge offer an impressive cocktail menu too, offering hints of 1920s halcyon Hollywood.

 A quick hit list of must-have desserts

-In Disneyland, along with the aforementioned Dole Whip the must-eat treats are centered around Main Street like the Mickey-shaped beignets at the Mint Julep Bar; specialty sweets in the Jolly Holiday Bakery; and the toffee churros and any other candy/cupcake/caramel apple that catches your eye at the Penny Arcade.
-But if you want something a little extra head to the Hungry Bear Restaurant in Frontierland for churro funnel cakes and whatever special seasonal delights are on offer.
+At Disneyland: Along with the aforementioned Dole Whip, the must-eat treats are centered around Main Street and include the likes of Mickey-shaped beignets at the Mint Julep Bar, specialty sweets in the Jolly Holiday Bakery, plus the toffee churros and any other candy/cupcake/caramel apple that catches your eye at Candy Palace.
+For something a little extra, head to the Hungry Bear Restaurant in Frontierland, where seasonal funnel cakes are front and center.